shivangigithub/Manuscript/README.md

 Complex1, complex2, complex3, complex4, complex5, complex6, complex7 and co-crystal are the docking files of top 7 ligands and the experimental ligands in PDB format.

+The dcd files as complex1, complex2, complex3, complex4, complex5, complex6, complex7 and co-crystal are the MD trajectory files containing some representative frames obtained during simulation period.

 Parameters and commands used for ligand preparation are given in file named as "Antechamber".

 Protein preparation, addition of ions and solvation commands are given in file named as "tleap".